lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "Child, you saw only what you needed to see," Starswirl looked like he bit on a lemon.
 Sunset realized that he hoped to weasel out from having this conversation in the first place, and glanced disparagingly.
 This sly old raccoon...
 "It isn't how the time travel works.
 It doesn't signify that events that transpired were any less [i]real[/i] for you and Twilight, but I can assure you, they weren't breaking the reality in the way that you percieved."

 "So what, was I [i]meant[/i] to lose to Twilight and her special friends?" in Starlight's voice there was tension, "And all that happened before, with me and the village, is it just part of a plan too?
 Did it even mattered what I've felt back then?
-What I went through?"
+What I went through!?"

 Sunset decided that she needs to step in.
 She placed a hoof on Starlight's shoulder, and saw hurt in her eyes.
-"Look, I do not know much about all this stuff, but it [i]did[/i] led you in a better place than you was in before, right?"
+"Look, I never dug into what was in your past, but what happened [i]did[/i] led you in a better place than you was in before, right?"

-"I guess so," she replied in a small voice, and sniffed wetly.
+Starlight's corner of the lips trembled, like she was holding back tears.
+"I guess so," she breathed out, and sniffed wetly.

 "Back where I came from, you've become the princip—the [i]headmare[/i] of the Friendship School," Sunset said proudly, "You with Sunburst as your vice-headmare made a great team, helping a lot of students to find their way."

 "A Friendship School, huh?"
-Starlight tried to smile, "I think Twilight would've absolutely loved it.
+Starlight tried to smile, "Twilight would've absolutely loved the idea...
 And me and Sunburst, we were this close, working on something together?
 That seems unbelivable..."

-Starswirl scoffed, stroking his beard, "Isn't that peculiar...
+Starswirl scoffed, stroking his beard, "A School...
+Isn't that peculiar...
 Seems like a complete waste of resources."

-"Uh, if I'm not mistaken, you were enrolled in the School too," Sunset retorted, "Twilight was talking about how [i]even you[/i] were making strides in understanding Friendship.
-I'm sure "
+"Hey, old man, if I'm not mistaken, you were enrolled in the School too!"
+Sunset retorted, "Twilight was talking about how [i]even you[/i] were making strides in understanding Friendship!"

 "Sunset," Starlight suddenly asked, "what if things that you've experienced were some sort of magic construct too?"

 "What?"
 Sunset blinked, taken aback by the suggestion.

-"You seem to be from some alternate future, am I correct?
-I've seen something similar in my own time, and [i]he[/i]," Starlight nodded at old mage, "just said that this thing can be fabricated."
+"Your alternate universe, as you called it, seems to be some alternate future, am I correct?
+I've seen similar things on my own, and [i]he[/i]," Starlight nodded at old mage, "just said it all can be fabricated."

-"I didn't said [i]that[/i]!" the old mage fervently defended himself, "And what's going on with [i]her[/i] is a completely different precedent.
-She isn't supposed to [i]be[/i] here!
+"I didn't said [i]that[/i]!" the old mage fervently defended himself, "And what's going on with [i]her[/i] is a completely different magical precedent.
+She isn't supposed to even [i]be[/i] here!
 It's all that wedding and its distortion, it's that fulcrum event, that forced the whole paradigm to be changed!"

 "A what now?"
 Sunset raised her ears curiously, "You mean everything changed, like with the pattern of the stars?"